magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/add-a-static-route/index.md

 1. Define a new Route component
 2. Make a copy of the App component that imports your new Route component
-3. Import your project's App component in your `src/index.js` file
+3. Import your project's App component in yougr `src/index.js` file

 Copies of the Route and App components are found in your project's `node_modules` directory.